Trust is paramount for successful business partnerships.

 All data along with the tenant instance is deleted upon termination or expiration of the agreement or order form.

-ThoughtSpot is HIPAA compliant and ensures access to confidential data is limited and patient information is protected.
+ThoughtSpot is compliant with the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and ensures access to confidential data is limited and patient information is protected.
 A ThoughtSpot Business Associate Addendum is available to execute as needed.
+To understand how the security controls available within ThoughtSpot Analytics Cloud address the security and privacy requirements of HIPAA, please read the Security Infrastructure and HIPAA White Paper.

 ThoughtSpot does not itself store or process any cardholder information and does not qualify as a processor, merchant, or service provider as described under Payment Card Industry Data Security Standards (PCI DSS).
 While ThoughtSpot does not come under the scope of PCI-DSS, our existing security program already addresses many of its concerns.
 As we evolve our security program and processes, we will continue to assess the benefits of obtaining compliance.
 As ThoughtSpot configurations and usage are your responsibility, PCI-DSS (and security and privacy overall) is a shared responsibility between ThoughtSpot and you.